bmolnar91/workbook/module_oop.md

 Normally, structs are stored on the **stack**.

-A struct in C# is referred to as a _value type_.
+A struct in C# is referred to as a **value type**.
 Variables of this type are not pointers, but the objects themselves.
 If you create a struct as a function-local variable, its memory will be allocated on the stack.

-If the struct instance is a class member, its memory will be allocated contiguously as part of the class instance’s memory on the heap.
+//If the struct instance is a class member, its memory will be allocated contiguously as part of the class instance's memory on the heap.//

 #### Can a struct have methods?